Zilliqa/zilliqa-developer/docs/miners/mining/mining-zilclient.md

     - `Enter your listening port (default: 33133):` <br/> [Press **Enter** to skip if using default]

-    **Monitoring Progress**

-    You are now a miner in the Zilliqa Mainnet.
+    **Monitoring Progress**: You are now a miner in the Zilliqa Mainnet.
 You can monitor your progress on your CPU node by using:

     ```shell
     tail -f zilliqa-00001-log.txt
     ```

-    **Checking Your Generated Keypairs**

-    To check your locally generated public and private key pairs in your _mykey.txt_ file, you can enter the following in your command prompt on your CPU node:
+    **Checking Your Generated Keypairs**: To check your locally generated public and private key pairs in your _mykey.txt_ file, you can enter the following in your command prompt on your CPU node:

     ```shell
     less mykey.txt